SciML/Catalyst.jl/docs/src/catalyst_applications/advanced_simulations.md

 ```
 Here we saw how, by setting a small $η$ value, the amount of noise was reduced.

 It is possible to use a different noise scaling expression for each reaction.
 Here, each reaction's noise scaling expression is provided using the `noise_scaling` metadata.
-In the following example, we use this to turn the noise of for both reactions involving the species $Y$.
+In the following example, we use this to tune the noise of for both reactions involving the species $Y$.

 ```@example ex3
 rn_4 = @reaction_network begin